whitneyburton/portfolios/students/1603/brian-sayler/2016-08-04-brian-sayler-m3.markdown

 **Feedback from Chris:**

 Brian, I really enjoyed working with you.
 You have an outstanding work-ethic and you are a consistently positive person to work with.
 You are always looking for ways to contribute to the group and to the project.
 I'm particularly impressed with all the styling work you did.
 It stands out in the excellent appearance of the site.

+**Feedback from Charles:**

+This has been quite the journey, Brian.
+It's been a lot of fun finally turning the Cubby Stuffing dream into a reality.
+I appreciate our ability to pair program effectively and I think now that we were finally working on a joint project together it lead to some really clean code.
+I'm really proud of what we were able to put together in such a short amount of time and especially proud of our advanced admin capabilities.
+It's going to be awesome to finally and hopefully get some real users and stuff dem cubbies.
+Really my only critique is to try to focus on not sweating the small stuff.
+And by that I certainly do not mean to get lazy on your code quality (which I sometimes suffer from so I appreciate the balance you bring to our team).
+What I mean is that I noticed that you sometimes have a tendency to go down rabbit holes on things that aren't always the most important task.
+Your attention to detail is definitely appreciated but I think it could benefit you sometimes to focus on moving forward and returning to old code later on.
+Other than that, your workflow is great and your high-level organization/general care for the project is awesome.
+Generally, it makes teammates more willing to go the extra mile when they can tell someone genuinely cares about the project, and you always seem to care.
+Let's keep crushing this thing and stuff some cubbies.

 ### Playing a Part